-Chargy, the first network of public charging stations, will incorporate a total of 800 stations and 1,600 charging points by 2020.
+Chargy, the first network of public charging stations, will incorporate a total of 800 stations and 1,600 charging points.
 At least one station will be installed in each municipality of Luxembourg, in order to guarantee national network coverage.

 The stations will always be installed near local points of interest, such as business parks, educational establishments, tourist, cultural or sporting attractions, shops, town halls or council offices.
 Other stations branded as Chargy OK will be gradually added to the network.